Dependent Care Flexible Spending Account

 Plan your expenses carefully.
 You cannot carry over any money from year to year.

-You can submit expenses for qualifying dependents, including your children under age 14 and any other person, regardless of age, who is incapable of caring for him- or herself and can be claimed as a qualified dependent on your federal income tax return.
+You can submit expenses for qualifying dependents, including your children under age 13 and any other person, regardless of age, who is incapable of caring for him- or herself and can be claimed as a qualified dependent on your federal income tax return.

 Eligible expenses include a babysitter or nanny to provide care while you’re at work, daycare provider or after-school care, and preschool tuition.
 All expenses must take place within the benefit plan year.

-The deadline to submit eligible claims from plan year 2022 is April 30, 2023.
+2024: The deadline to submit eligible claims for the 2024 plan year (for eligible expenses incurred January 1, 2024, to December 31, 2024) is April 30, 2025.

 FSAs are subject to IRS rules.
 Be sure to save all your receipts.
 You may be asked to provide copies to confirm your expenses.